How to Fix “401 Unauthorized Access” Error? [7 Methods]

 require valid-user

-The login credentials for the protection are stored in a file called “.htpasswd.”
-This file contains the encrypted password and the associated username.
+For security reasons, the login credentials are kept stored in a file named “.htpasswd”.
+This file contains your password and the username.

-If you no longer require the protection, you can remove the corresponding code from the .htaccess file and save the changes to confirm.
+However, if you no longer want the security, you can revoke the corresponding code from the .htaccess file and Save the changes to confirm.

 7. Check the WWW-Authenticate header

-If the above troubleshooting methods don’t work, this means the issue is from the server side.
+If the above troubleshooting methods don’t work, it means the issue is from the server side.

-This header provides information to the client about the authentication method that should be used, such as Basic Authentication or Digest Authentication.
-It typically includes a challenge, which is a value that the client needs to include in subsequent requests to authenticate itself.
+This particular header provides information to the client about the authentication method that should be used, such as Basic Authentication or Digest Authentication.

 To check the “WWW-Authenticate” header, you can follow these steps: